 Refresh and revitalize your revenue by rebranding your business

 If your sales are slumping or you’re experiencing a struggle in your business, a rebrand could be the answer to your problems.

 - To find out if it’s time to rebrand your business, figure out if your business needs to stand out from your competition more, looks outdated, is evolving, or has a poor reputation that needs fixing.

 - If it’s time for a rebrand, follow five steps, the first of which is to conduct market research.
 Collect feedback from your customers, prospective clients, colleagues, and team members about how they perceive your brand.

 - Once you’ve gathered your data, rewrite your mission statement and get clear on your business’ new purpose.
 Only then is it time to work on creative assets, starting with your logo.

 - With fresh designs in hand, match your new look with updated core messaging.

 - Finally, relaunch your brand by keeping your audience abreast of the latest details, news, and reasons for your rebrand and explain how they’ll benefit from the update.

 Feeling reenergized to give your business a rebrand?
 Great -- get going while you have the energy boost.

-And if you don’t have a platform to easily brand (or rebrand) your storefront yet, get started for free today on Podia to manage all of your branding, marketing, and sales from one seamless dashboard.
+And if you don’t have a platform to easily brand (or rebrand) your website yet, get started for free today on Podia to manage all of your branding, marketing, and sales from one seamless dashboard.